LAF offers this unique research opportunity for select faculty with interest and achievements related to landscape performance.

-LAF Research Fellows lead the case study preparation, develop methods for data collection, and receive funding to support a student research assistant.
-These select faculty members provide expertise in quantifying landscape benefits, and the academic rigor that is needed to support designers, policy-makers, and advocates who are making the case for sustainable landscape solutions.
+CSI Research Fellows provide the knowledge base for preparing case studies, expertise in quantifying landscape benefits, and the academic rigor needed to document exemplary projects as Case Study Briefs to support designers, policy-makers, and advocates who are making the case for sustainable landscape solutions.

 - Lead the CSI collaboration among faculty, practitioners and students